 You can, of course, use whichever officer you prefer instead.
 The neat thing about Relentless is it's a useful all-around title for any kind of ISD and you can choose to simply enjoy it as a small perk without feeling the need to add in a Skilled First Officer as well.

 The ISD-I has something of a bad reputation but it's quite potent when used well, it just requires a bit more finesse than the "artillery battery" ISD-II.
 The ISD-I has a three main benefits over its more popular cousin and those are:

-- An extra offensive retrofit slot for doubling-up (as of wave 5, usually to be a super-carrier).
+- An extra offensive retrofit slot for doubling-up (usually to be a super-carrier).
 It should be noted that you cannot use two of the same upgrade on the same ship, so no double Expanded Hangar Bays for Squadrons +2.

 - Higher average damage from close range in the front and side arcs at a cheaper cost:

 - Front = 6.75 (7.5 with Ordnance Experts) versus 6

 - Sides = 3.5 (4 with Ordnance Experts) versus 3

 - It's generally less upgrade-hungry than the ISD-II, so it starts cheaper and stays cheaper.